nim-works/nimskull/readme.md

 - *Scalable:* target a variety of hardware architectures, with zero or low cost abstractions to run in constrained environments.
-- *Adaptable:* producing native executables, running via the built-in VM, or with in a JS/WASM runtime.
+- *Adaptable:* producing native executables, running via the built-in VM, or with in a JS runtime.
 - *Evolving:* developed and maintained by its community of users, with a self- hosted compiler, support for metaprogramming to safely attempt language extension outside of the core, and support code migration to avoid legacy.